Estadio Libertadores de América

 The Estadio Libertadores de América – Ricardo Enrique Bochini (/es/; lit.
 'Liberators of the Americas – Ricardo Enrique Bochini Stadium', named after the Copa Libertadores tournament and footballer Ricardo Bochini) is an association football stadium in Avellaneda, Argentina.
 It is the home of Independiente, located on the same site as the historic La Doble Visera stadium.

-Inaugurated on October 2009, the stadium was reopened after having been refurbished.
+Inaugurated in October 2009, the stadium was reopened after having been refurbished.
 The current capacity of the venue is 42,069.

 History

 Before settling in Avellaneda in 1906, Independiente played at various grounds in Buenos Aires neighborhoods like Flores, La Paternal, and Recoleta, including a site later used by River Plate at Alvear and Tagle.
 In 1906, Independiente rented its first field in Crucecita, Avellaneda, staying until 1911.
 Then, it built a stadium at Mitre and Lacarra, its home until 1928.
 That year, Independiente opened La Doble Visera, just three blocks from Racing’s stadium.
 It was Argentina’s first concrete stadium and the third worldwide, hosting major national and international successes and serving early on as Argentina’s main national team venue.